-The title of this post is inspired by a famous Biblical Proverb, “He who finds a wife finds a good thing and obtains favor from the LORD” (Proverbs 18:22).
-I want to address this verse in the context of sexual integrity.
+There is a famous Biblical Proverb, “He who finds a wife [or husband] finds a good thing and obtains favor from the LORD” (Proverbs 18:22).
+Today, I want to address this verse in the context of sexual integrity.
 Christianity teaches that God rewards those who obey him.
 Just as there was punishment for disobeying God in the Garden of Even, there is reward for those who do the right thing, not only in the hereafter, but in this life.

 My son (or daughter) do not forget my law, but let your heart keep my commands; for length of days and long life and peace they will add to you.”PRoverbs 3:1-2

 And let us not grow weary of doing good, for in due season we will reap, if we do not give up.Galatians 6:9

 This is an important life principle.
 However, some people only obey God with immediate self-interest in mind.
 They may have been told–or maybe they told themselves–that if they “save themselves for marriage,” or make wise choices in the sexual area, God will send them an ideal life partner.